Easy Knitting Projects for Charity

 Sushma Webber writes content for both web and print media.
 She is interested in creating a balance in life between the physical, emotional, mental and spiritual aspects.
 She is interested in mindful awareness practices, yoga poses and pranayama practices, mindfulness meditation, Zen meditation practices and translating these in daily life at work in front of the computer and during various activities of her life.

-Knitting and crochet are her hobbies among others such as reading fiction and non-fiction books, travelling and writing novels.
+Knitting and crochet are her hobbies among others such as reading fiction and non-fiction books, travelling and writing books.